MEBakani/OpiZero2wCommunityWiki/README.md

 b.
 Building Your Own OS

-To build your own OS you need a Ubuntu machine or if you're using Arch Linux/Debian or Maybe Windows you need a virtual machine like Qemu Virt-Manager or WSL
+To build your own OS you need a Ubuntu machine or if you're using Arch Linux/Debian or Maybe Windows you need a virtual machine like Qemu Virt-Manager or WSL.
+Its easy as followng the steps of https://github.com/armbian/build or https://docs.armbian.com/Developer-Guide_Build-Preparation/ .